School

 Key Stage 5 (Post-16)

-KS5 students study specialist A Level subjects or BTEC qualifications.
+KS5 students study specialist A Level subjects.
 Each A Level includes 4 hours of tuition and 4 hours of personal study and independent learning per week.
-Vocational students can also study a BTEC (Level 3) Extended Diploma in Applied Science.

 🏅 The English Baccalaureate